 - What is my daily user retention?

-Note that the retention analysis module only counts the first time a user completes the start event in the specified window.
-To graph any time a user completes a start event, use the Retention Rate option in graph analysis.
+Note that the retention chart only counts the first time a user completes the start event in the specified window.
+To chart any time a user completes a start event, use the Retention Rate option in a usage over time chart.

 For a deep dive into retention, including strategies for improving retention across the customer journey along with examples from Heap, check out our eBook The Complete Guide to Retention.